Hurricane anxiety influences increasing gas prices

 As Category 1 Hurricane Barry made landfall Saturday afternoon, gas retailers braced themselves for a possible blow to their supply.

-Luckily, there wasn’t significant damage to Gulf Coast fuel infrastructure, with just a few blips in production, according to Mark Jenkins, a spokesperson for the American Automobile Association (AAA).
+Luckily, there wasn’t significant damage to Gulf Coast fuel infrastructure, with just a few blips in production, according to Mark Jenkins, a spokesperson for the American Automobile Association.

 As of Tuesday, the average local gas station prices per gallon were: